EmaSuriano/weather-styled-icon/README.md

 ## Usage example

-The library exports in total 4 icons, each one can be configurable by props:
+The library exports in total 4 weather icons, all of them share the prop of `size` which allows you to increase or decrease the space the icon will take.
+The available weather are:

 - [Sunny](#sunny)
 - [Cloudy](#cloudy)